danallison/collectiveprovidence.church/index.md

 The stones allow the travelers to call it “soup” rather than just “hot water”.
 And once the villagers perceive that there is soup, that perception is enough to free the villagers of their hesitance, allowing them to commit to sharing ingredients.

-The Church of Collective Providence is similar to Stone Soup.
-This church is just a made up idea.
-But by calling it a church it becomes joinable.
-Once people join, it becomes a true church just as stone soup becomes a true soup.
+The Church of Collective Providence is like Stone Soup.
+The church is just made up.
+But because we commit to the bit, it is real.

 ## What is collective providence?